 About the course

-SCITT trainees spend a full-time year teaching and training in schools, but also attend provider-led workshop sessions to enhance understanding of the Secondary curriculum, the trainee's main subject, general classroom practice and teaching pedagogy.
+Secondary SCITT trainees spend a full-time year teaching and training in schools, but also attend provider-led lecture/workshop sessions to enhance understanding of the Secondary curriculum, the trainee's main subject, general classroom practice and teaching pedagogy.

-Training days cover content such as Behaviour Management, an Environment for Learning, Planning and Differentiation, Diversity, Inclusion and SEND, Assessment, Improving Classroom Practice, ICT and e-safety and Lifelong Literacy (SPAG).
+Centralised training days cover content such as Behaviour Management, an Environment for Learning, Planning and Differentiation, Diversity, Inclusion and SEND, Assessment, Improving Classroom Practice, ICT and e-safety and Lifelong Literacy (SPAG).
+This is supplemented by opportunities to observe other teachers in a range of school settings and to undertake a variety of school based training enhancements.

 All trainees submit three assignments throughout the year as an integral part of the teaching and assessment programme:

-1) A School Based Independent Study (Child Study)
+- A School Based Independent Study (a Child Study)

-Trainees are continually assessed on their developing teaching ability, demonstrated through their impact on pupil progress, through an ongoing process of observation and feedback by their school based trainers,
+Trainees are continually assessed on their developing teaching ability, demonstrated through their impact on pupil progress, through an ongoing process of observation and feedback by their school based trainers and mentors.
+Final assessment is made on a trainee's ability to exceed the minimum level of the Teachers' Standards to a good or outstanding standard and to provide evidence, over the course of the year, to show how this has been done.

 After UCAS application, suitable candidates are invited to a selection event at Educate Teacher Training's central Training Centre in Grantham.

-• evaluation of current knowledge and understanding - as a starting-point;
+• an evaluation of current educational knowledge and understanding

 • an interview.